cc-visionary/CS50-2019/README.md

 # CS50-2019
-Learning Introduction to Computer Science with CS50
+Learning Introduction to Computer Science with Harvard's CS50